Student Consumer Information Guide

-Students, faculty, and administration all have an interest in preserving a safe learning and living environment on our campus.
-The campus is patrolled by Department of Campus Safety officers, seven days a week, 24 hours a day.
-Campus Safety officers work closely with the West Palm Beach Police in the event of any criminal activity on campus.
-Campus Safety officers are also authorized to report any misconduct of students to the appropriate departments.
-The Department of Campus Safety is located at the northeast corner of Borbé Hall.
+Faculty, Staff and Students all have an interest in preserving a safe learning and living environment on our campus.
+The campus is patrolled by Department of Campus Safety and Security officers seven days a week, 24 hours a day.
+Campus Safety and Security officers conduct investigations and work closely with the West Palm Beach Police Department in the event of any criminal activity on campus.

-The Campus Safety office telephone number is 561.803.2500.
-The following services are provided to the PBA community through the Department of Campus Safety:
+The Campus Safety and Security office telephone number is 561.803.2500.
+The following services are provided to the PBA community through the Department of Campus Safety and Security:

 - Escort Services around the clock

 - Lock, Key, and Access Control/Emergency Phones and Call Boxes